bariiss/transfer.sh-cli/README.md

 # transfersh

-`transfersh` is a Command-Line Interface (CLI) tool to easily upload files or directories to [transfer.sh](https://github.com/dutchcoders/transfer.sh).
+`transfersh-cli` is a Command-Line Interface (CLI) tool to easily upload files or directories to [transfer.sh](https://github.com/dutchcoders/transfer.sh).
 The app is specifically designed around the transfer.sh infrastructure.

 ## Features
 - Upload files or directories directly from the command line.